SidneyAllen/stackmob-js-sdk/README.md

 Interested in contributing to the JS SDK?
 This is an open source project!
 Submit enhancements or any potential fixes as a pull request.
 We are building for the community - and we're happy to take your feedback.

+## Compilation

+You must have [NodeJS](http://nodejs.org/) installed to compile this project.

+You'll also need [grunt](http://gruntjs.com/).
+If you don't have it, rung `sudo npm install -g grunt-cli` to install it for global use.

+1. Run `npm install` in the root directory of this project
+2. Run `grunt`

+## Running test suite

+2. Run `grunt test`

 # Copyright